 Here are some other awesome benefits these smart containers have to offer:

-- Durability: Crate shipping disassembled are less likely to be broken during transport.
-Besides being composed of durable materials that withstand impact, collapsible shippers lay flat, stack, and store easy, which reduces the opportunity for damage.
+- Optimizes storage space: Besides being composed of durable materials that withstand impact, collapsible shippers lay flat, stack and store easily, which reduces the opportunity for damage.

-- Freight Savings: A professional packaging engineer will design a fold-able shipper for your project that can help reduce overall cubic feet and save money on that return trip!
+- Freight Savings: Valley Box's San Diego crating engineers will design a fold-able shipper for your project that can help reduce overall cubic feet and save money on that return trip!
 Freight costs are not only based on payload, but cubic feet as well.

 Canted Cradle Only